-Study design: This was a hospital based observational study with cross-sectional design.
+Study design: This was a hospital-based observational study with a cross-sectional design.

-Study settings: The study was carried out from January, 2020 to June, 2021at the department of Microbiology at an apex hospital, at a time which paralleled the COVID-19 pandemic.
+Study settings: The study was carried out from January 2020 to June, 2021at the department of Microbiology at an apex hospital, at a time which paralleled the COVID-19 pandemic.

-Study patients: We actively searched for critically ill patients in intensive care units of our hospital and found patients with worsening symptoms, not responding to broad spectrum antibacterial antibiotics.
-The febrile patients attending outdoor facility or patients with blood stream infection with confirmed bacterial aetiology and those responding to antibacterial antibiotics were excluded from the study population.
+Study patients: We actively searched for critically ill patients in the intensive care units of our hospital and found patients with worsening symptoms, not respond to broad-spectrum antibacterial antibiotics.
+The febrile patients attending outdoor facilities or patients with bloodstream infections with confirmed bacterial etiology and those responding to antibacterial antibiotics were excluded from the study population.

-Sample size: Taking the prevalence of Candida auris candidemia in intensive care setting as 5.3% [7], our target sample was calculated as sixty patients.
+Sample size: Taking the prevalence of Candida auris candidemia in an intensive care setting as 5.3% [7], our target sample was calculated as sixty patients.

 Study procedure: Serial blood culture of these patients was carried out both by conventional and automated procedures.
-Two sets of aerobic and anaerobic blood culture (with collection of 10-20ml of blood from each patient per 50 ml bottle of Brain Heart infusion broth, prepared inhouse) at a gap of one week were taken, incubated at 35-37°C. We waited for no less than 48 hours for growth signal or appearance of growth followed by identification as per standard guidelines [7,10].
-The positive blood culture bottles were sub cultured on 5% Sheep Blood agar plate (SBA), MacConkey Agar (MAC), Sabouraud Dextrose Agar with and without Chloramphenicol (SDA/SDCA) and a selective CHROMagar Candida medium (Difco, Becton Dickinson, Baltimore, MD, USA), as depicted in Figures 1 to 4 [9].
-We observed for growth on all the inoculated media after incubation at 35°-37°C maintaining aerobic conditions for a minimum of 48 hours.
-Gram stain from the growth on culture plates and SDA slope were carried out with the common finding of a Gram positive yeast-like fungus.
-Germ tube test was done using Candida albicans ATCC 90028 as control, however no germ tube formation was noted in the test isolates.
-On CHROMagar Candida medium (Difco, Becton Dickinson, Baltimore, MD, USA) we recovered moist, convex, colourless colonies in the initial 24 hours which gradually turned pink purplish on further incubation [7,9,10].
-We tested the ability of the yeast of producing pseudo hyphae or other structures by streaking the isolates on cornmeal agar (CMA) plates and incubating the inoculated streak under a sterile coverslip at 30°C for 48 h (Dalmau culture) [9-12].
+Two sets of aerobic and anaerobic blood cultures (with a collection of 10-20ml of blood from each patient per 50 ml bottle of Brain Heart infusion broth, prepared inhouse) at a gap of one week were taken, and incubated at 35-37°C. We waited for no less than 48 hours for the growth signal or appearance of growth followed by identification as per standard guidelines [7,10].
+The positive blood culture bottles were sub-cultured on a 5% Sheep Blood agar plate (SBA), MacConkey Agar (MAC), Sabouraud Dextrose Agar with and without Chloramphenicol (SDA/SDCA) and a selective CHROMagar Candida medium (Difco, Becton Dickinson, Baltimore, MD, USA), as depicted in Figures 1 to 4 [9].
+We observed growth on all the inoculated media after incubation at 35°-37°C maintaining aerobic conditions for a minimum of 48 hours.
+Gram stain from the growth on culture plates and SDA slope were carried out with the common finding of a Grampositive yeast-like fungus.
+A germ tube test was done using Candida albicans ATCC 90028 as control, however no germ tube formation was noted in the test isolates.
+On CHROMagar Candida medium (Difco, Becton Dickinson, Baltimore, MD, USA) we recovered moist, convex, colorless colonies in the initial 24 hours which gradually turned pink purplish on further incubation [7.9.10].
+We tested the ability of the yeast to produce pseudo hyphae or other structures by streaking the isolates on cornmeal agar (CMA) plates and incubating the inoculated streak under a sterile coverslip at 30°C for 48 h (Dalmau culture) [9-12].
 The capacity to form aggregates was evaluated microscopically by dissolving one C.auris colony in 20mcL of normal saline.
 The findings from Dalmau culture were non-contributory for all six isolates [7-10].
-Following the conventional techniques, we ran the same isolates on automated identification system (VITEK2, bioMérieux, Marcy l'Etoile, France) which corroborated with our findings on conventional system.
-Antifungal susceptibility test (AFST) was done by disc diffusion method per CLSI guidelines [10,12] using Itraconazole, Voriconazole, Anidulafungin, Caspofungin discs etc. and E-test as per standard guidelines.
-The disc diffusion results of AFST were confirmed performing broth microdilution (BMD), which continues to remain the gold standard in carrying out antifungal susceptibility (Figures 5 and 6).
+Following the conventional techniques, we ran the same isolates on an automated identification system (VITEK2, bioMérieux, Marcy l'Etoile, France) which corroborated with our findings on a conventional system.
+Antifungal susceptibility test (AFST) was done by disc diffusion method per CLSI guidelines [10,12] using Itraconazole, Voriconazole, Anidulafungin, Caspofungin discs, etc. and E-test as per standard guidelines.
+The disc diffusion results of AFST were confirmed performing broth microdilution (BMD), bv which continues to remain the gold standard in carrying out antifungal susceptibility (Figures 5 and 6).
 We collected the data, enlisted on Microsoft Excel, and analyzed the same as our study continued.